 On Tuesday, Feb.
-4 from 12-1 p.m.
-EST, AIR will host an online panel discussion with the pilot teams.
+4, AIR hosted an online panel discussion with the pilot teams.
 Each team focused on different care journeys which include: maternity care, cancer treatment, rehabilitation for people who experienced a traumatic brain injury and can no longer speak for themselves, and in-center dialysis.
 All teams included at least one patient or caregiver as team member and practiced authentic partnership.

-Below you will find more details about each of the four pilot teams that will participate in the panel discussion:
+Below you will find more details about each of the four pilot teams that participated in the panel discussion:

 - Development of a Goal-Directed Care Planning Process and Evaluation Measure for Individuals Receiving Hemodialysis